 Aside from its ease & flavor, the one thing you’ll love most about this chicken carnitas recipe is its versatility.
 You can build any of your favorite Mexican & Tex-Mex dishes around them – chicken carnitas tacos, burritos, burrito bowls, taco salads, nachos, tostadas…you name it!

 My go-to is a hybrid chicken carnitas taco salad-meets-burrito bowl situation.
 Pile your favorite salad greens in a bowl with rice or quinoa, black beans, crispy chicken carnitas, & whatever other toppings you love most.

 A few toppings ideas to get you started:

 - Salsa – The Specially Selected Salsas at ALDI are amazing!

 - Queso fresco or shredded pepper jack, or sour cream or yogurt for extra tang.
-If you want a fun dairy-free sauce, try cashew crema – we have a chipotle version & a cilantro lime version here on PWWB!
+If you want a fun dairy-free sauce, try cashew crema – we have an original, a smoky chipotle, & a cilantro lime version here on PWWB!